Strings in Arkouda

 Match.end()[source]

-Returns the ends of matches
+Return the ends of matches.

 Returns: